+Suspension

-Suspension • "Suspension" means the exclusion of a student from attending individual classes or school and participating in school activities for an initial period not exceed ten (10) school days.
-An may order suspension of a student.
+• "Suspension" means the exclusion of a student from attending individual classes or school and participating in school activities for an initial period not exceed ten (10) school days.
+A Superintendent may order suspension of a student.

 The procedure set forth below will be followed when a proposed punishment of a student is to include denial of the right of school attendance from any single class or from a full schedule of classes for at least one (1) day.

-Before any suspension is ordered, a building will meet with a student to explain charges of misconduct, and the student will be given an opportunity to respond to the charges.
-When a student's presence poses a continuing danger to persons or property or poses an ongoing threat of disruption to the educational process, a pre-suspension conference will not be required, and an may suspend a student immediately.
-In such cases, a building will provide notice of and schedule a conference as soon as practicable following the suspension.
-A building will report any suspension immediately to a student's parent or legal guardian.
-An will provide a written report of suspension that states reasons for a suspension, including any school rule that was violated, and a notice to a parent or guardian of the right to a review of a suspension.
-An will send a copy of the report and notice to the The will conduct a review of any suspension on request of a parent or legal guardian.
-A student and parent or legal guardian may meet with the to discuss suspension.
-After the meeting and after concluding a review, the will take such final action as appropriate.
-Upon a finding by a school that the immediate return to school by a student would be detrimental to the health, welfare, or safety of others or would be disruptive of the educational process, a student may be suspended for one (1) additional period not to exceed ten (10) school days, if the student is granted an informal suspension does not violate the Individuals with Disabilities Education Act (IDEA) or Rehabilitation Act.
+Before any suspension is ordered, a building staff will meet with a student to explain charges of misconduct, and the student will be given an opportunity to respond to the charges.

+When a student's presence poses a continuing danger to persons or property or poses an ongoing threat of disruption to the educational process, a pre-suspension conference will not be required, and a Teacher may suspend a student immediately.
+In such cases, a building staff will provide notice of and schedule a conference as soon as practicable following the suspension.

+A building staff will report any suspension immediately to a student's parent or legal guardian.
+A Superintendent will provide a written report of suspension that states reasons for a suspension, including any school rule that was violated, and a notice to a parent or guardian of the right to a review of a suspension.
+A Superintendent will send a copy of the report and notice to the parties involved.

+The Superintendent will conduct a review of any suspension on request of a parent or legal guardian.
+A student and parent or legal guardian may meet with the Superintendent to discuss suspension.
+After the meeting and after concluding a review, the Superintendent will take such final action as appropriate.

+Upon a finding by a school Superintendent that the immediate return to school by a student would be detrimental to the health, welfare, or safety of others or would be disruptive of the educational process, a student may be suspended for one (1) additional period not to exceed ten (10) school days, if the student is granted an informal hearing with the school Superintendent prior to the additional suspension, and if the decision to impose the additional suspension does not violate the Individuals with Disabilities Education Act (IDEA) or Rehabilitation Act.